CharleRoger/Garden/Canon/Dictionary/Dictionary of Hüm Kiinfe Haankaysiw.md

 ### raamti
 /raːm.t͡si/ [raːn.d͡ʒi]
 *n.*
->¹ A long lasting natural disaster that prevents livestock from grazing, such as a drought or excessive snowfall
+>¹ [[Raamti|A long lasting natural disaster]] that prevents livestock from grazing, such as a drought or excessive snowfall
 >² A winter with excessive snowfall caused by a large influx of polar air
 ### reenvep
 /ˈreːn.βep/ [ˈreːm.βep]
 *n.*
->¹ A type of tree found around freshwater.
+>¹ [[Reenvep|A type of tree]] found around freshwater.
 It disperses its seeds with the help of the local migratory bird population
 ### roʻay
 /roˈʔaj/ [roˈʔai̯]
 *v.*